 Forest Ecotherapy combines mindful, pleasurable, multi-sensory nature connection experiences, scientific nature interpretation, ecopsychology and intuitive-shamanic sensory awareness, to not only revitalize our physical health, but open our perceptions to the dynamic life force around us, deeply connecting us with trees and the natural world as an ongoing resource of energy and community.
 And, the higher the biodiversity of the forest (the more complex life force energy), the greater the benefits.

 Forest Therapy—gentle guided walks through a forest—originated in Japan as Forest Bathing or 'shinrin-yoku', and the research of Forest Medicine and Forest Therapy has become a growing, varied and evolving international therapeutic modality that has scientifically proven physical and psychological medical health benefits including:

 Forest Ecotherapy allows the participants to experience deeper physical contact with the more-than-human world, than 'traditional' forest therapy.
 It focuses not on medical results, but on psychological and energetic healing, creating deeper, embodied connections with forests and trees and our more-than-human community.
 It also engages not only the five senses of sight, hearing, smelling, touching, and tasting, but the intutive/energetic senses.

-Julianne Skai Arbor M.A., M.S. (a.k.a TreeGirl) has guided and trained groups and individuals in forest ecotherapy in various ecosystems around the U.S. and internationally.
-Her unique modality of Forest Ecotherapy weaves together forest sensory skills, forest ecology, arboriculture, nature interpretation, wilderness guiding, inter-species communication, shamanic-intuitive healing techniques, over 23 years experience in environmental education, wilderness education and ecopsychology, with her own intimate nature connection with trees all over the world.
+Julianne Skai Arbor M.A., M.S. (a.k.a TreeGirl) has guided and trained groups and individuals in forest ecotherapy in various ecosystems internationally.
+Her unique modality of Forest Ecotherapy weaves together forest sensory skills, forest ecology, arboriculture, nature interpretation, wilderness guiding, inter-species communication, shamanic-intuitive healing techniques, over 23 years experience in environmental education, wilderness education and ecopsychology, and her own direct sensory contact and intimate connection with over 100 species of trees all over the world.